-We hereby consent to the use in this Registration Statement on Form F-1 of Global Ship Lease, Inc. of our report dated April 14, 2008 relating to the combined financial statements of Global Ship Lease, Inc. and its subsidiaries and CMA CGM Predecessor and its subsidiaries, which appears in such Registration Statement.
-We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We hereby consent to the use in this Amendment No. 1 to the Registration Statement on Form F-1 (File No. 333-153448) of our report dated April 14, 2008 relating to the combined financial statements of Global Ship Lease, Inc. and its subsidiaries and CMA CGM Predecessor and its subsidiaries, which appears in such Amendment No. 1 to the Registration Statement.
+We also consent to the reference to us under the heading "Experts" in such Amendment No. 1 to the Registration Statement.